The history of Hatton Locks

-From a highway of the Industrial Revolution it has become a much valued recreational resource and a vital green corridor for wildlife.
+From highways of the Industrial Revolution, our canals have become a much valued recreational resource and a vital green corridor for wildlife.

-Today, this stretch of waterway is part of the Grand Union Canal, but when it opened in December 1799 this was the Warwick & Birmingham Canal, built to carry locally mined coal to the power stations and factories of the Black Country.
+Today, Hatton Locks is found on a stretch of waterway named the Grand Union Canal, but when it opened in December 1799 this was the Warwick & Birmingham Canal, built to carry locally mined coal to the power stations and factories of the Black Country.
 It was also a vital trade link in a chain of waterways connecting London with the Midlands.

 This chain was formed of eight different canals, each owned by a different Canal Company.
 However, in 1929, when commercial canal carrying was under serious threat from road and rail transport, one company, the Grand Union Canal Company, took over the entire route and re-named it the Grand Union Canal.

 A welcome improvement for the boaters who had to work their heavy boats laden with coal, sugar, tea and spices through what they called the 'Stairway to Heaven'.

 The Company immediately embarked on a major modernisation programme in a bid to make the canal pay.
 Locks on narrow sections of the route, like the ones here at Hatton, were widened to accommodate 14-foot wide boats, or two narrowboats side by side.
 Twice as much cargo could pass through each lock - a welcome improvement for the boaters who had to work their heavy boats laden with coal, sugar, tea and spices through what they called the 'Stairway to Heaven'.
 It is believed that this name refers to the relief felt by boaters on reaching the top of the steep Hatton lock flight, after which it was easier going to Camphill where their wages were waiting at the Grand Union Canal Carrying Company offices.